Domain registration and web hosting

 The first step is to get a domain at a domain registrar.
 You can register your domain from hundreds of different sites.
 The cheapest one I've found is

-If you don't know of a good domain name, here are some tools to help you find one.
+If you don't have an idea for a domain name, here are some tools to help you find one.

 Lots of domains have been taken, but if you're imaginative, there

 are still many more available for you to use.
 Also note that your domain